FelipeJuliano24/adcs-bdot/README.md

 * firmware: Firmware project (sources and configs).
 * hardware: Hardware project (sources and outputs).
 * mechanical: Mechanical project (sources and outputs).
-* software: Software to communicate with the camera (sources).

 ## License